winner14/winner14/README.md

 I'm Winner(yes, that's my actual name😂) from Ghana🇬🇭.
 I'm a Computer Science student at the Kwame Nkrumah University of Science and Technology.
 I'm quite new to the whole programming thing but I do my best(sometimes more) to know my way around stuff.
 Programming is fun!😅

-Skills: C++ / JAVA / PYTHON / HTML / CSS / JS / REACT NATIVE
+Skills: C++ / JAVA / PYTHON / HTML / CSS / VISUAL BASIC / MYSQL / JS / REACT NATIVE

 - 🔭 I’m currently working on a website(for fun).
 - 🌱 I’m currently learning JavaScript.